josh-stillman/devops-for-typescript-devs/README.md

 # Setup Elastic Container Registry (ECR)

 Now we need to upload our Strapi Docker image to AWS.
-They're stored in the Elastic Container Registry (ECR) service, and then other AWS services can access them and run containers from those images.
+Images are stored in the [Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) service, and then other AWS services can access them and run containers from them.

 - Search for ECR and make sure you're in us-east-1.
 - Click Create Repository.